ekandreas/bladerunner/readme.md

 ```
 composer require ekandreas/bladerunner:*
 ```
 Activate the plugin inside WordPress and templates with *.blade.php are inspected and active.
+Your theme still needs an index.php due to WordPress basic functionality.
+When removed the theme is known as broken.

 ## Hello World
 1. Install the library with composer